dima-brook/w3f_application/elrond_bridge.md

 #### 2. Relay validator/prover written in TypeScript.
 Supplied in a docker container.

-The intention behind our choices was to keep the set-up simple, robust and secure.
+The intention behind our choices was to keep the set-up simple, robust, and secure.

 **Architecture**
 1. A full node, synced with the mainnet / testnet of a bridged Substrate Parachain;